Berries are the perfect low-carb treat.

-Berries are in season now, and this year’s late spring resulted in a bumper crop in many countries, so make the most of it while it lasts!
+Berries are in season now, and this year’s late spring resulted in a bumper crop in many countries.
+Make the most of it while it lasts!

-Most berries’ carb count is within the range of 5-12g net carbs per 100g, which is acceptable for most low-carb diet plans.
+Berries’ carb count is within the range of 5-12g net carbs per 100g, which is acceptable for most low-carb diet plans.